GMOD/Apollo/docs/Developer.md

 If you are a developer and have a custom setup of WebApollo or JBrowse, then you can use this guide to compile your own release package.

 ## Pre-requisites for developers
 You will need the system [pre-requisites](Prerequisites.md) as well as some some additional dependencies for the javascript compilation (NodeJS).

-The easiest way to get NodeJS on ubuntu is nodejs-legacy, and on centos, from npm in the epel-release repository.
+The easiest way to get NodeJS on ubuntu is nodejs-legacy.
+On centos, it's easiest to use npm in the epel-release repository.

     # install nodejs (debian/ubuntu)
     sudo apt-get install git nodejs-legacy